 Skill is required when playing the linked notes one after another; you will produce an ugly sound if there is any overlap, particularly when descending a scale.
 With practice, though, it is possible to produce a legato, and to play rapid ornaments, even when all the notes involved are from a single pair of strings.

 Playing the fretted clavichord thus requires judgment and technique – just like playing any instrument, really.
 And there are advantages, both practical and musical: a more compact instrument, simpler tuning, certainly, but also a better action geometry and a more lively response, since fewer strings are adding their tension to the structure.

 Clavichord makers tend to prefer fretted instruments because they often turn out to be more lively and exciting to play.

-The only fretted clavichord in my list that does not have diatonic fretting is the Early Spanish clavichord, which has up to four notes obtained from each pair of strings.
+The onlyfretted clavichord in my list that did not have diatonic fretting was the Early Spanish clavichord, which had up to four notes obtained from each pair of strings.
 I call this multiple-fretting; the system dates back to the very origins of the clavichord in the fourteenth century.
 It is suitable for pre-1600 music and a surprising amount of later music, but there are certainly some pieces which you simply cannot perform on a multiple-fretted instrument like this one.

 A list of surviving multiple-fretted clavichords is here.